wwwccttoo/DFT-microkinetic/README.md

 ```

 ## Dependencies
-In addition to the normal packages such as numpy, scipy and matplotlib, the analysis of this work requires one the following packages:
+In addition to the normal packages such as numpy, scipy and matplotlib, the analysis of this work requires on the following packages:

 * `qtplaskin` **!Critical!** Please following the instruction below
 * `ase` required for atomistic simulation analysis